editionhm/AjurrumAI/README.md

 1. Agent Teacher (+Examinator)

 - Write : "Hello, I am your Teacher.
 What would you like to discuss today ?"
-- List of : Topics non-finished --> Chapters non-finished
+- List of : Topics non-finished --> Courses non-finished --> Chapters non-finished
 - Prompt : "Based on {Text_of_chapter}.
 Elaborate : objectives, explanation ...."

 2. Agent Discussion